satishwarkedas/lasso_bilevel/README.md

 - mew - controls for the Signal-to-Noise Ratio

 ### cvAdaptiveLassoDempe.m
-[optimalLambda, totalTime] = cvAdaptiveLassoDempe(data, folds)
+[optimalLambda, totalTime] = cvAdaptiveLassoDempe(data, folds, max_iter)
+inputs
+- data -> data in the format mentioned above
+- folds -> no. of CV folds
-- Uses the functions CVAdaptiveLasso1.m and CVAdaptiveLassoBilevelDempe.m; Refer to these functions below
+- max_iter -> maximum no. of iterations to be considered for lower-level approximations Uses the functions CVAdaptiveLasso1.m and CVAdaptiveLassoBilevelDempe.m; Refer to these functions below

 ### cvAdaptiveLassoMIQP.m
 [optimalLambda, totalTime] = cvAdaptiveLassoMIQP(data, folds, start_vec)